DonRyu0125/create_opac_fork/src/components/common/event-calendar/Readme.md

   -User forgot to confirm, they try to register exact that date => no

+3.no branch address at the library location database => private property

 ```
 ── event-calendar
   ├── constants               JSON files that store the pages data